Justice for Society’s Sake

 I do not understand the idea of being kind and understanding to offenders.
 These people have done wrong; they knew they were doing wrong; that wrong had a negative effect on others.
 For me, that represents unacceptable behaviour and should not be tolerated.

 The reason for my uncompromising, hard-line attitude is that I recognise the importance of society.
-Without society and our enduring ability to live together we would not be able to survive.
-We would be subject to the forces of Nature and we would quickly succumb to Nature’s forceful and pernicious rule.
+Without society and our enduring ability to live together, we would not survive.
+We would be subject to the forces of Nature, and we would quickly succumb to Nature’s forceful and pernicious rule.

 Humanity needs society to survive.
 It is therefore vital that we recognise our obligation to uphold and protect society as being greater than any consideration we would have for an individual within that society.
 There is a greater good.
 That good is the preservation and upkeep of society.

 Most individuals are law-abiding and comply with society’s rules.
 They recognise that society can only exist if everybody plays their part.
-However, there is a rule-breaking minority that do pose a threat to the stability of society.
+However, a minority that breaks the rules poses a threat to society’s stability.
 These people have to be dealt with.

-I would even be reluctant to reduce sentencing for good behaviour, turning state’s evidence or becoming a reformed character.
-There’s no get out, no way of easing the punishment.
-If you commit the crime then you will have to face the full consequences, the full term.
+I would even be reluctant to reduce a sentence for good behaviour, turning state’s evidence, or becoming a reformed character.
+There’s no getting out, no way of easing the punishment.
+If you commit the crime, then you will have to face the full consequences, the full term.

-Of course, to back this up, alongside a forceful justice system there needs to be an effective policing operation.
-There should never be any thought that if someone commits a crime then the chances are that they will get away with it.
+Of course, to back this up, alongside a forceful justice system, there needs to be an effective policing operation.
+There should never be any thought that if someone commits a crime, they will get away with it.
 Potential offenders must think that they are liable to get caught; that it is just not worth the risk.

 A likelihood that they will be apprehended; a likelihood that they will be punished.
-That’s the surest deterrent to the committing of crime, that’s the best way of protecting society.
+That’s the surest deterrent to crime; that’s the best way to protect society.